rjmonna/BlazorServerCRUD/README.md

 * Database does not contain all sample data from the article.

 ## Known bugs

-* Delete does not work.
+* Add does not work.